dkamotsky/cicd-templates/README.md

 - `conf/deployment.json` - deployment configuration file.
 Please read the [following section](#deployment-file-structure) for a full reference.
 - `.github/workflows/` - workflow definitions for GitHub Actions.
 These actions are triggered by .gitlab-ci.yml
 - `docker` - Dockerfiles and docker-compose configurations to run Jupyter server and dbx tool in the context of the generated project
+- `notebooks` - Databricks Notebook example of how to access project wheel from the Databricks UI
+- `lib/delta-core_2.12-0.7.0.jar` - Delta jar used to enable Delta API in the sample code.
+Necessary because Delta API is not available on PyPI

 ## Quickstart